id-ggioetto/project_cookie_cutter/README.md

 uv pip install cookiecutter

 # Generate a new project
-cookiecutter /path/to/this/template # Or use a git URL
+cookiecutter . -o ~/Documents/ # This will create the new project in ~/Documents/
 ```

 ## Options